SanTheWich/SanTheWich/README.md

 Hi I'm Talha 👋

-- I'm student in Atilim
+- I'm student at Atilim University as a computer engineer
 - 🔭 I’m currently working on C
 - 🌱 I’m currently learning Python
 - 📫 How to reach me: